US-China Relations in the Trump 2.0 Era: A Timeline

 The tariffs that Trump has imposed on products such as steel and aluminum, as well as the 10 percent tariff placed on Chinese goods, would be in addition to the reciprocal tariffs.

 The broad scope of the types of duties and trade barriers targeted by the reciprocal action means further tariffs on Chinese goods could be very extensive.
-The US has in the past accused China of unfairly subsidizing the production of various goods the detriment of its domestic industries., and China also imposes VAT on most goods and services ranging from six to 13 percent.
+The US has in the past accused China of unfairly subsidizing the production of various goods to the detriment of its domestic industries, and China also imposes VAT on most goods and services ranging from six to 13 percent.

 In January of this year, the US Trade Representative released the results of an investigation into China’s shipbuilding subsidies, which concluded that China’s “targeting for dominance burdens or restricts U.S. commerce by undercutting business opportunities for and investments in the U.S. maritime, logistics, and shipbuilding sectors”.
 The report further stated that “responsive action is appropriate”.